Hakonslie/IntervalTimeslotAssignment/readme.md

 2. Got stuck on timeslots trying to figure out how to connect one timeslot.end to another timeslot.start and create chains/links of timeslots, spent too long on this before I realized I could easily read the timeslots in their order as they are already chronological.
 3. Not returning a finished functionality rather data that can be read into functionality.
-4. Had som issues with Intellij resetting to wrong Java version when I used Java 11 functionality .
+4. Had som issues with Intellij resetting to wrong Java version when I used Java 11 functionality.
-Should be good now
+Should be good now, otherwise solution is in disclaimer.
+Not sure why this is happening, sorry about that if it creates an issue!